Municipal hospital: Taiwan

 Taiwan has a substantial network of municipal hospitals including the Central Clinic Hospital.

+Turkey

+During one-party period of the Republic of Turkey, then newly-founded Ministry of Health did not have the necessary budget to carry out mass hospital construction and maintenance.
+Therefore, the central government's involvement during that period was limited to opening "paragon hospital"s (Numune Hastaneleri) to serve as the examples for local administrations (municipalities and special provincial administrations).
+Nevertheless, the oversight and personnel appointments of the local hospitals remained in the Ministry.
+During the multi-party period of the Republic of Turkey, the Democrat Party government abolished such measures and the remaining municipal hospitals were transferred to the Ministry in 1953, with the notable exception of Eşrefpaşa Hospital.
+Today, it is the only remaining municipal hospital in Turkey.

+Ankara Municipality Hospital had operated between 1980 and 2011.
+After lengthy court battles as a result of the transfer of the building to the Ministry of Health in 2011, the building was left unoccupied and demolished in 2016.

 United Kingdom

 In the United Kingdom, the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
 6) established the first municipal hospitals in London under the Metropolitan Asylums Board.
 The Local Government Act 1929 empowered local authorities to appropriate infirmaries and fever hospitals from Poor law unions and abolished the Metropolitan Asylums Board, whose hospitals were transferred to the control of the London County Council as in the rest of the country.
 The intention was that hospitals could change “from an institution to which people went because they were poor to a hospital to which people went because they were sick,” but the act was permissive, rather than mandatory.
 Local councils were not obliged to use its powers.
 Poor Law Unions did not match local authorities boundaries so not all councils had a hospital in their area.
 It was not uncommon for a workhouse and Poor Law infirmary in one Public Assistance Institution to share a site, as in Manchester, Darlington and Hastings.
 By 1935 37 of the 79 county boroughs in England had made some expenditure on general hospitals.
 There was an increase from 15,765 hospital beds in the public sector in 1931, to 30,264 in 1938 - 66.8% of all hospital beds.

 The municipal hospitals were taken over by the National Health Service in July 1948.